Hargenx/Hargenx/README.md

-# 👋 Hi there, I'm Raphael Mauricio Sanches de Jesus
+# 👋 Hi there, I'm Raphael

 Welcome to my GitHub!
 I'm a software developer and professor with a passion for teaching, building robust applications, and exploring new technologies.
 Here’s a bit more about me and my work.